ikhwandev/Simpeg/README.md

 Sistem Informasi Kepegawaian based on CodeIgniter

 ## Overview
-This work is belongs to my homework task
+This work is belongs to my project task

 ## Usage
 You can see the full of website on http://localhost/simpeg